TanmoySG/wunderDB/documentation/README.md

 ## Roles

-A role grants [privileges]() to perform a specified actions on a [resource]().
+A role grants [privileges](#privileges) to perform a specified actions on a [resource]().
 To ensure security and fine-grained access control, wdb uses [RBAC or Role-based Access Control]().
 A user is granted one or more roles that controls the user's access to a resource.

-#### Privileges

-A privilege is the right to commit a particular action on a wunderDb resource.
-There are multiple privileges that wdb uses to control access to the actions that can be performed.
-Multiple privileges are grouped together in a role.
-Privileges can be allowed or denied while defining a role.

-#### Resources

-A resource is a database, collection, set of databases and collections, or more system specifc resources like users, roles and permissions.

 ### Creating a Role